 The city of Ithaca has the slogan “Ithaca is Gorges” because of the region’s many gorges and waterfalls.
 And while there are many scenic waterfalls near Ithaca, there are also several spectacular drops that are located within the city limits.
 Of these, Ithaca Falls is by far the most impressive.

-The waterfall is located just north of downtown Ithaca near both Cornell University and Ithaca High School.
+The waterfall is located just north of downtown Ithaca near both Cornell University and Ithaca High School, and only a short walk from Cascadilla Gorge.
 The waterfall can be seen from the Lake Street Bridge over Fall Creek, which makes it accessible for nearly everyone and one of the state’s best roadside waterfalls.

 However, a short walk of around 150 yards along the creek provides even more stunning views of Ithaca Falls.